cmeeren/Felicity/DOCUMENTATION.md

     }
 ```

 You use the `getCtx` function when setting up Felicity in `ConfigureServices` as explained in the next section.
-IN the code above, `unauthorized` represents a JSON:API error object created using Felicity’s API, as shown further below.
+In the code above, `unauthorized` represents a JSON:API error object created using Felicity’s API, as shown further below.

 ### Startup configuration

-You need to set up Felicity in `ConfigureServices`.
+You need to set up Felicity in `ConfigureServices` and `Configure`.
 The below code shows an example of a `Startup` class.
 You must supply the function that creates your context.

 ```f#
 type Startup() =